datoviz/datoviz/docs/userguide.md

 dvz.app_destroy(app)
 ```

-Internally, the `scene` API generates a stream of Datoviz Intermediate Protocol (DIP) requests and sends them to the Datoviz Vulkan renderer (handled by the `app`).
+Internally, the `scene` API generates a stream of Datoviz Intermediate Protocol (DIP) requests and sends them to the Datoviz Vulkan renderer (managed by the `app`).
 The DIP closely resembles the WebGPU specification.
-This decoupled architecture ensures that, in the future, the `scene` API can be implemented on top of other non-Vulkan DIP renderers (including a future Javascript-based one).
+This decoupled architecture ensures that, in the future, the `scene` API can be implemented on top of other non-Vulkan DIP renderers (including a future JavaScript-based one).

-While the architecture has been designed with multithreading in mind (allowing data compute and transfers without blocking the event loop), we have mostly focused on single-threaded applications so far.
-Multithreading functionality will be provided and documented later.
+Although the architecture is designed with multithreading in mind (allowing for data computation and transfers without blocking the event loop), our primary focus has been on single-threaded applications so far.
+Multithreading functionality will be provided and documented at a later time.

 ## Figures